Kanishk3813/SnakeGuard/README.md

 - **Automated Notifications:** Sends alerts via email and SMS to nearby users and global contacts
 - **Incident Tracking:** Creates incident assignments with step-by-step checklists
 - **Response Metrics:** Tracks pipeline performance and response times
+- **AI Playbook Generator:** Generate incident playbooks with a single click using an LLM (optional auto-save to Supabase)

 ### Web Dashboard
 - **Interactive Monitoring:** Real-time dashboard for viewing detections and activity patterns